Skip to main content

 The Act defines hazing as any intentional, knowing, or reckless act committed by a current or former student of a higher education institution, either alone or with others, against another individual, when the act is connected to initiation into, affiliation with, ongoing membership in, or prospective membership of an organization affiliated with the institution.
 Additionally, the act must pose a substantial risk of physical injury, mental harm, or degradation, or cause such harm or degradation to the individual.

 Several states have enacted their own anti-hazing laws.
 For instance, North Dakota criminalizes hazing under Section § 12.1-17-10 of the North Dakota Century Code.
-Consequently, Minot State University has revised its policies and reporting procedures to ensure adherence to both state laws and the Hazing Act.
+Consequently, Minot State University has revised its policies and reporting procedures to ensure adherence to both state law and the Hazing Act.

 Core Components